OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 platform-version: o11
 ---

-# Too many failed login attempts - causes and resolution
+# Too many failed login attempts - causes and resolution for IT users and End users

 ## Symptoms